-There are few famous ‘antique’ rifles in human history which are as renowned as the Mosin Nagant.
-This rifle is more than a century old but is still used down to today by hunters as well as some professional armies.
+There are few famous antique rifles in human history as renowned as the Mosin Nagant.
+This rifle is more than a century old but is still used down to today by hunters, as well as some professional armies.

 Origins of the Mosin Nagant

 Russia is famous for manufacturing weapons and is probably the largest exporter of firearms in the world.
-But the case was not the same a century ago.
+But this was not the case a century ago.
 It all started during the Russo-Ottoman war of 1877-1878.
 The Soviet troops used the Berdan single-shot rifle.
 It was no match for the Turkish forces equipped with Winchester repeaters.
-The Soviet army suffered heavy casualties especially at the siege of Pleven, which made the commanders look for better combat rifle alternatives.
+The Soviet army suffered heavy casualties, especially at the siege of Pleven, which made the commanders look for better combat rifle alternatives.

 Gunsmiths submitted three rifles for evaluation in 1889.
-One was a 3-line design (1 line = 1/10th inch, 3 lines = 7.62mm/.30cal) by Captain Sergei Ivanovich Mosin of the Imperial Red Army.
-The second was a 3.5 line design (9mm/.35cal) by Belgian designer Leon Nagant.
-Another 3-line design came from Captain Zinoviev.
+One was a three-line design (1 line = 1/10th inch, 3 lines = 7.62mm/.30cal) by Captain Sergei Ivanovich Mosin of the Imperial Red Army.
+The second was a 3.5-line design (9mm/.35cal) by Belgian designer Leon Nagant.
+Another three-line design came from Captain Zinoviev.
 The designs were tested from 1890 to 1891.

-Nagant’s design had a better feed system, but a more complex disassembling procedure.
+Nagant’s design had a better feed system but a more complex disassembling procedure.
 A committee finally decided on Mosin’s version.
-The production of these rifles began in the year 1891 under the name of 3-line Rifle M1891 (Pekhotniya vintovka obr.
+The production of these rifles began in the year 1891 under the name of Three-line Rifle M1891 (Pekhotniya Vintovka obr.
 1891g).
 However, there was bias in the selection process: Russian politicians appeared to favor this design by a fellow Russian.

 This claim of bias lies in the dispute filed by Leon Nagant.
 He filed an international patent protection over the “interrupter”.
 Mosin couldn’t file a patent because he was a Russian Army officer.
 The status of his design was an official government “secret”.
-To protect the gun - and t to save money too - Russian officers threatened Nagant with a ban from any further ‘trials’of the Russian Army.
+To protect the gun - and to save money - Russian officers threatened Nagant with a ban from any further trials’of the Russian Army.

-At this point you might be wondering why it’s the Mosin Nagant, then.
+At this point, you might be wondering why it ended up being the Mosin Nagant.
 That’s because it wasn’t original name of this rifle.
 Instead this spread in the West due to the disputes about who really designed it - Sergei Mosin or Leon Nagant.

-The Russo-Japanese War (1904 - 1905) was the debut theatre for Mosin Nagant rifles.
-By 1904 more than 3.8 million M1891 rifles had been manufactured in three Russian ordnance factories in the cities of Tula, Izhevsk and Sestroryetsk.
+The Russo-Japanese War (1904 - 1905) was the debut theater for Mosin Nagant rifles.
+By 1904, more than 3.8 million M1891 rifles had been manufactured in three Russian ordnance factories in the cities of Tula, Izhevsk, and Sestroryetsk.
 However, it didn’t see much combat because a large part of the Russian Army on the front lines still had to make due with the single-shot Berdan rifles.

 The two primarily manufactured versions until 1905 were the dragoon (issued with a bayonet) and cossack (issued without a bayonet) types.
 Cossack rifles are pretty rare these days and can be recognized by the mark Ka3 on the chamber.

-Remington produced 750,000 rifles before halting the production in 1917 due to the October Revolution.
-469,951 rifles were exactly shipped to Russia.
-When the new Bolshevik regime headed by Vladimir Lenin gained power, the order was canceled.
+Remington produced 750,000 rifles before halting production in 1917 due to the October Revolution.
+Exactly 469,951 rifles were shipped to Russia.
+When the new Bolshevik Regime, headed by Vladimir Lenin gained power, the order was canceled.
 The Russian government didn’t even pay for the delivered weapons, which brought both Remington and New England Westinghouse to the brink of bankruptcy.

 Spread by Force

-A large number of Mosin Nagants were captured by German and Austro-Hungarian forces during WWI and put into use.
+A large number of Mosin Nagants were captured by German and Austro-Hungarian forces during WWI and were put into use.
 At the outbreak of the Russian Civil War in 1917, the infantry and dragoon versions of the Mosin Nagant were still in production.
-It was a widely available weapon because of its enormous production and use by the military.
+They were a widely available weapon because of the enormous production and use by the military.
 The M91 served both the revolutionary and counter-revolutionary forces.

 The Mosin spread to various other countries as well, but Finland played the largest role outside of Russia.